eumergn/eumergn/README.md

-# 💫 About Me:
+# 💫 About Me
-👋 Hi there!
+👋 Helloooo there!
 I’m Omer, a cybersecurity enthusiast who loves cracking codes.
 When I’m not busy defending networks from cyber baddies, you’ll find me juggling multiple languages — not just Python, C and JavaScript, but also French, English, Turkish, Russian, and a bit of German and Spanish.
 So yes, I’m basically a multilingual firewall! 🛡️<br><br> Fun fact: I once tried to explain cybersecurity to my grandma and now she thinks I’m a secret agent.
 Mission accomplished!😄🎯<br><br>Feel free to explore my projects or send a message in any of my languages.
 I promise I won’t hack you — unless it’s ethical. 😉<br><br>

 ## 🌐 Socials: